-With regards to charges and transactions, we are pleased to confirm that on that measure the fund offers good value to members.
+With regards to charges and transactions, we are pleased to confirm that on that measure the fund offers good value to members and indeed better value than the previous Aquila fund.

 However, in terms of long-term value for money regarding investment returns net of charges, the fund does not provide such good long term value.
-Being equity based, it has provided fairly volatile returns and whilst recent 1 year returns were good, it does not compare favourably with alternative funds over longer terms.
+Being equity based, it has provided fairly volatile returns and it does not compare favourably with alternative funds over longer terms.